 Reaching One Classroom at a Time EP:16

 NORTH PLATTE, Neb.
-(KNOP) -The North Platte Public Schools Foundation and Fat Dogs partnered and awarded REACH grant #16 to Megan Kelley.
+(KNOP) -The North Platte Public Schools Foundation and Fat Dogs partnered and awarded REACH grant number 16 to Shelly Chromy at the Buffalo School.
+Mrs. Chromy wants to start the special alphabet visitors, where she wants to teach her preschoolers the alphabet by using costume characters associated with each letter.

-Mrs. Kelley serves as the journalism teacher at North Platte High School, and she wants to send 10 of her students to San Francisco for a journalism convention and raise money for the school to get some updated camera equipment to help make their yearbook look great.

-“One of the nice things was getting to do a student swap shop and take their publications and meet with kids and other publications from all across the country and share ideas and then network, like you said, which was a phenomenal opportunity for the kids.
-Another thing I put in the grant was that a lot of these kids haven’t been maybe outside Nebraska but definitely not as far as San Francisco,” Kelley said.
+“I’m really excited because we started the process with this at the beginning of the school year when we had our in-service with the authors of the wild card, and they talked about thinking outside the box and got us thinking about how we can get our students engaged in the classroom.
+It’s really exciting to have this in reality because we’re not able to accommodate all of the letters, and we wanted to be able to do that.
+We had to really search out people in the community to bother them, but that ended up being time-consuming and kind of hard to connect with, so it’s really exciting to be able to do this, and I was very surprised,” Mrs. Chromy said.

 New grant winners will be chosen each week.
 You can watch these stories every Thursday at 6 p.m. on NBC Nebraska News 2.